Half Bath Design Ideas

-Don't let the small footprint of a half bath stunt its design potential.
-Whether guests or kids use it, make the small space work for you with smart planning and personal touches.
+Don't let the small footprint of a half bath limit its design potential.
+Whether guests or kids use the bath, make the small space work for you with these half bathroom ideas for stylish and functional spaces.

 Lighting is important, especially in a small space.
-Think outside the box and hang an unexpected fixture like an ornate chandelier or a pendant with a sleek drum shade in the half bath.
+Think outside the box and hang an unexpected fixture like an ornate chandelier or a pendant with a sleek drum shade in a half bath.
 If the room doesn't have a window, consider hanging an additional mirror to reflect light.
 You may also want to consider supplementing an overhead fixture with sconces at the vanity.
 While an overhead fixture provides overall ambient lighting, task lighting at the vanity makes grooming easier.

-You don't have to paint the walls to bring a splash of color into a half bath.
-Colorful hand towels pop against a white wall.
-Add interest on the floor with a graphic rug.
-A brightly patterned window treatment or bold artwork liven up a space.
+You don't have to paint the walls or install wallpaper to bring a splash of color into a half bath.
+Colorful hand towels pop against neutral walls, a graphic rug adds interest underfoot, and a brightly patterned window treatment or bold artwork livens up a space.

 Tile is a great way to add style in a half bath.
 Make a splash in a small space and cover an entire wall with tile.
-Glass mosaic tile is available in sheets, making it easy to give dimension to the wall.
-If you don't want an entire wall of tile, break up the space with a tile backsplash.
+Glass mosaic tile is available in sheets, making it easy to install yourself and give dimension to a wall.
+If you don't want an entire wall of tile, add interest to basic walls with a tile backsplash.
 Underfoot, a unique tile design can anchor a space in originality and charm.

 While half baths may not see the traffic a full bath does, you’ll still want to choose flooring that can withstand wear and tear.
 Hardwood is a good-looking, durable option that works especially well if the rooms adjacent to the space have wood floors.
 For the look of wood at a lower price, go with laminate.

 Create a cohesive look in the bath with coordinating accessories.
 The finish you select will depend on the style of the bath.
 Choose satin nickel or chrome for a contemporary look.
 Oil-rubbed bronze works well in a more traditional space.
 Once you know what finish you like, look for complementary towel bars, faucets, and light fixtures.